Information about course requirements, compulsory subjects, supervision, thesis submissions, extensions, plagiarism and contacts.

 It is expected you will meet with your supervisor every fortnight during semester, beginning in the first week.
 Meetings will normally be half an hour in length.
 You should ensure that after each meeting that you make a time for the next meeting.
 The onus is on you to meet regularly with your supervisor.
 Supervisors may not be regularly available during the long winter and summer breaks.
 The winter break (or the summer break for mid-year entry) is the period when the bulk of the thesis is written.
 You are expected to effectively utilise these breaks.

 Thesis submission and extensions

-For information about the layout and formatting requirements of an honours or Graduate Diploma thesis, students should refer to the Guidelines for the Submission of an Honours, Graduate Diploma or Master by Coursework Thesis (PDF 202.9 KB).
+For information about the layout and formatting requirements of an honours or Graduate Diploma thesis, students should refer to the Guidelines for the submission of an Honours, Graduate Diploma or Master by Coursework Thesis (205kb pdf).

 Please note: all theses must be typed and secured in a spring-back folder or spiral binding.